theIntethesis/Hero-Climb/Manual.md

 On screen controls display instead on mobile, and (in the future) can be manually displayed in settings

-On mobile the top left button only appears with the rogue and fighter, and is the ability button.
-To use the wizards ability tap anywhere close to the center of the screen.
-The right button on the left side is the melee attack, and the left button is the jump button.

 # Credits
 - Julia Abdel-Monem (UI/UX)
 - Jason Culbertson (Enemies)